FitzAfful/MockingProject/MockingProject/Modules/DependencyInjection/DI-README.md

 }
 ```

  2. Resolve ViewModel in Controller by...
 ```
 class ResolverController: UIViewController, Resolving {
     private var viewModel: ResolverViewModel = Resolver.resolve()
 }
 ```

-### To use Swinject..
+### To use Swinject.
  1. Create a container which contain all your registrations
 ```
 class SwinjectContainer {